The Central Covenants of Successful Economies

 The Deep Wisdom of Worth

 These commonwealth economies contain deep wisdom.
 We have knowledge of the truth of them in every fiber of our being and literally in every cell of our body.
 Yet in today’s culture and economy we ignore this truth.
-We diminish it with marginalizing phrases like “Protestant Work Ethic” and deny the desire to provide as much value as we can.
+We diminish it with marginalizing phrases like “Protestant Work Ethic” and diminish our native desire to provide as much value as we can.

 But hard work feels good.
 It feels good to build something, to make something great happen, or to participate in the flow of energy of physical labor.
 Accomplishment is satisfying.
-Yet in the face of this emotional and physical response, we elevate an ideal of being wealthy and just being able to “make your money work for you” which actually means having everyone else do the real work for your profit.
+Yet in the face of this emotional and physical response, we elevate an ideal of accumulation as wealth and just being able to “make your money work for you” which actually means having everyone else do the real work for your profit.

 Maybe it is not religious acculturation but rather a biological urge – not a Protestant Work Ethic, but a Biological Worth Ethic.
 The bees, trees, ants and plants just keep working.
 They keep doing their part to keep the larger system going.
 I think they know that their biological "worth" depends on it.
 If they don’t keep the ecosystem going, there won’t be an ecosystem to feed them.
 Every creature, every cell, every living system is working to keep these agreements and build greater shared value, except us.
 We’ve built an entire economy on extracting value for our personal gain.